 Complete Dentures

-Complete dentures are used when all teeth in a patient’s upper or lower arch are missing.
-They are custom-made to fit the individual’s mouth and are typically made from durable acrylic.
-Complete dentures restore the ability to chew and speak properly and improve the smile’s appearance.
+We recommend full dentures when you’re missing all teeth in your upper or lower arch.
+They’re custom-made to fit the mouth and are typically made from durable acrylic.
+Complete dentures restore proper chewing and speaking and improve the smile’s look.

 Partial Dentures